Nuitka/Nuitka-website/doc/user-documentation/common-issue-solutions.rst

  Memory issues and compiler bugs
 *********************************

-In some cases, the C compilers will crash saying they cannot allocate memory or that some input was truncated, or similar error messages, clearly from it.
-These are example error messages, that are a sure sign of too low memory, there is no end to them.
+Sometimes the C compilers will crash, saying they cannot allocate memory, that some input was truncated, or similar error messages caused by that.
+These are example error messages that are a sure sign of memory being too low; there is no end to them.

 .. code::